Rural Social Scheme

 • Community administration or clerical work

-How many hours' work is involved and how long does the Scheme last?
+How many hours' work is involved?

-Actively farming/fishing criteria
+Actively farming or fishing criteria

 Criteria for a farmer